Demonstrating a data-driven model to forecast election behaviour, reallocating votes between parties per constituency seat

 So the UK has a snap general election coming up in 8 weeks.
 It’s another opportunity for polling to get it all wrong 🙂 I’ve created a data-driven model to explore what might happen.

 TL:DR*; If 5% of UKIP votes switch to Conservative, Conservative wins outright with an increased majority.
 If the UKIP votes switch to Labour, there is no outright winner but Conservatives still win the majority of seats.
-Labour needs Conservatives and the SNP to lose a lot of votes to win the election.
+Labour needs Conservatives and the SNP to lose a lot of votes to win the election outright.
 Liberal Democrats could prevent Conservatives from winning outright if they recover a chunk of the votes they lost in 2015.
+In short, most scenarios point to Conservatives still winning the majority of seats, but not necessarily enough to win outright.

-Updates: Wales scenario added in comments section (26 April 2017)
+Update, 26 April 2017: Wales scenario added in comments section

 What makes this election particularly interesting is that it comes in the midst of quite a bit of turmoil, and there is a large chunk of votes that could be up for grabs.
 To demonstrate, here are the approximate voting numbers for the parties of interest over the past three elections and the % change from the previous election in brackets, along with a spatial plot of the seats: